-We will have a copy of the opening ceremony script in the sports bin.
-Typically, we welcome everyone, do a land acknowledgment thank all the important parties (medical, volunteers, refs...) do a quick roll call and a cheer from the teams, re-iterate the location of washrooms, which court is which (i.e. court 1, 2, 3), lunchtime and location, and then we close off with an athlete from the host school reciting the athlete's oath.
+We usually host the opening ceremony and coaches meeting.
+We start with welcoming everyone, thank all the important parties (medical, volunteers, LETR, referees), do a quick roll call and a cheer from the teams, re-iterate the location of washrooms, location of each court/field (i.e., court 1,2,3), what time lunch is and its location.
+We close off with an athlete from the host school reciting the athlete's oath.

-The coach's meeting is to answer any questions coaches may have and go over a few key reminders.
+The coaches meeting is to answer any questions coaches may have and go over a few key reminders.
 This includes a schedule review, going over key venue locations (medical, washrooms, water station), lunch arrangements, safety requires and so on.
-All games are 20 minutes long, two 10 minutes halves with running time (the clock does not stop).
-There will be 2-minute half time.